untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 `batchedShadowExecution` uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum`.
 Only groups whose AABB intersects the frustum are submitted.
 This replaces the previous entity→batchId derivation and operates at batch-group granularity — one AABB test per group instead of one per entity.

+**Cascaded Shadow Maps (CSM):** The shadow pass runs once per cascade (`csmCascadeCount`, default **2** for indoor scenes).
+Each cascade covers a sub-frustum slice of the camera's view:

+- **Cascade 0** — near field (highest resolution)
+- **Cascade 1** — far field (lower resolution, wider coverage)

+The cascade count is 2 by default.
+Raise to 3 in `Globals.swift` for outdoor scenes that need a third far cascade beyond 40 m.

+**Per-cascade shadow distance:** Each cascade only receives shadow casters within its own split distance (`shadowCascadeMaxDistance`).
+The effective limit is `min(maxShadowCastingDistance, cascadeSplitDistances[cascadeIdx])`.
+This prevents the near cascade from rendering distant objects that are only relevant to the far cascade, significantly reducing shadow draw calls in dense scenes.

 The shadow map produced here is consumed later by `lightPass`.

 ### G-Buffer Passes (deferred rendering)